-I am so excited to share my Fall Mantel this year.
-I went all sumptuous this year with lots of gold and brown to give the mantel a very grand feel.
+I am so excited to share my Fall Mantel from last year.
+I went all sumptuous last year with lots of gold and brown to give the mantel a very grand feel.
 This massive fireplace needs substantial decor to balance the heaviness of it.This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 It has been difficult to find Indian corn here in Florida, but I finally came up with a few ears to tuck along my mantel and by my basket on the hearth.

 I styled my mantel beginning with a magnolia leaf garland.
-I used those same garlands last year for my Christmas Mantel.
+I have previously used for my Christmas Mantel.

 Craft picks with pinecones, leaves, acorns and cotton bolls were added to my magnolia leaf garland.